-She gained an MFA in Tapestry from ECA and also has a PGCE from Moray House College of Education.
-After graduating she worked in the Frankische Gobelin Manufactur in Bavaria and later in the Victorian Tapestry Workshop in Melbourne, Australia as an invited weaver on the Federation Tapestry.
+After graduating in 1989 with a degree in Drawing and Painting from ECA, she gained a PGCE from Moray House College of Education and completed an MFA in Tapestry from ECA in 1992.
+She worked in the Frankische Gobelin Manufactur in Bavaria and later in the Victorian Tapestry Workshop in Melbourne, Australia as an invited weaver on the Federation Tapestry.

-Susan's interest lies in the act of weaving itself: less on the artifact and more on the process.
-Recently her work has included live performances of weaving and unweaving in a gallery space (during a solo show at GalleryGallery, Kyoto) and an exploration of weaving through other media including drawing and moving image.
+Susan's research lies in the act of weaving itself: less on the artifact and more on the process.
+Her work has included live performances of weaving and un-weaving in a gallery space (during a solo show at GalleryGallery, Kyoto) and explorations of weaving through other media including drawing and moving image.

-A collaboration with Tokyo based poet Paul Hullah resulted in ‘homing’, a book of poetry and drawing published by WordPower in 2011.
-She exhibits work widely in group shows and has been the recipient of many prizes, notably the Golden Fleece Award during Karpit at the National Museum of Fine Arts, Budapest (2001) and the international Cordis Tapestry Prize(2016).
+Susan exhibits work nationally and internationally, and has been the recipient of many prizes, notably the international Cordis Tapestry Prize(2016)and the Golden Fleece Award at Karpit, National Museum of Fine Arts, Budapest (2001).
 Susan has represented Great Britain in the Web of Europe project (2011) and at the 11th International Triennial of Tapestry in Lodz, Poland (2004).
+A collaboration with Tokyo based poet Paul Hullah resulted in 'homing', a book of poetry and drawing published by WordPower.

 Other outputs include delivering papers at conferences at the Moholy-Nagy University of Art and Design, Budapest and the Australian National University, Canberra, and an article published in the Journal of Language and Culture, Meiji Gakuin University, Tokyo.